Formulas are not divine laws.

 - Desirable – It has to be something that your prospects are looking for in their life.

-- Credible – If you promise something too grand, your prospects won’t stop to read your advert since they will think you are making a fool of them.
+- Credible – If you promise something too grand, your prospects won’t continue reading your advert since they’ll think you are making a fool of them.

 Let’s look at some examples.